jondo89/Fraternate/README.md

 Fraternate is a standalone copy of the GitHub user subscription system.
 Fraternate is open-source, start by deploying as a boilerplate directly off GitHub , or use the npm module as a standalone plugin.
 Download the Full stack boilerplate using Node.js Mongodb Express.js Handlebars.js from Github.

 ### [VIEW THE DEMO - FRATERNATE](https://fraternate.herokuapp.com/)

+## Installation
+* Download the github file.
+* Unzip into a new directory.
+* Using your preferred command line editor , run NPM INSTALL.
+* create your .env file in the root of the working folder structure (Copy the details below as the framework to get the site working).
+* Add all of the relevant keys , passwords , usernames etc to the .env file.
+This is not configured to be user friendly , and will likely require a bit of messing around.
+* Run nodemon on the command prompt to start the server.
+* You will need the following items configured and functioning:
+  * Mongodb installed and running on the localhost.
+  * NPM installed and running.
+  * Node.js installed and running.
+* open the localhost i.e http://localhost:2000/

 ## Features

 #### User Control